yaakulya123/Final-Submission-Car-Racing/README.md

 ## Conclusion

 This Car Racing Game combines strategic elements of racing with diverse environmental settings and dynamic gameplay.
-It is designed to offer a comprehensive racing experience that tests both driving skills and strategic planning.
+It has strengthen my ability in building racing games, along with proper SFX!